11.00 Summary

 Operation Abigail converts undisciplined apex maximization into market-coordinated median optimization.

-Operation Abigail implements median-top household wealth tethering at a 10,000:1 ratio.
 Once implemented, any strategy that suppresses the median suppresses scale at the apex.
-Capital therefore voluntarily begins reallocating toward what we call median growth channels (MGCs): deployment pathways that directly raise median net worth.
+Capital therefore voluntarily begins reallocating toward Median Growth Channels: Market oriented techniques that directly raise median net worth.

-This is the median growth channel theory: Condition apex gains on median gains, and market actors will find the simplest ways to lift the median.
+This is the Median Growth Channel theory: Condition apex gains on median gains, and market actors will find the simplest ways to lift the median

 11.02 From benchmark to capital allocation philosophy